signupss/automator-privacy/index.md

 * **Reading screen content** and UI element properties locally to detect specific text or image triggers.
 * **Monitoring window state changes** to automate tasks inside apps as explicitly configured by the user.

-> This framework operates solely when a macro is running and does not log keystроkes, monitor active background behavior outside of active macro rules, or capture credentials.
+> This framework operates solely when a macro is running and does not log keystrokes, monitor active background behavior outside of active macro rules, or capture credentials.

-### File System & All Files Access (MANAGE_EXTERNAL_STORAGE)
+### Secure File Storage & Storage Access Framework (SAF)
-The app uses file management permissions to store, load, export, and import macro files, script projects, and execution logs.
-It requires `MANAGE_EXTERNAL_STORAGE` to automate complex local file operations—such as automatic backups, project synchronization, directory pruning, and processing files of arbitrary extensions (`.json`, `.xml`, `.cfg`)—across user-accessible directories without disrupting background automation loops.
+Automator complies with modern Android scoped-privacy standards.
+The app **does not request or declare broad file system access permissions** (such as `MANAGE_EXTERNAL_STORAGE` or `READ_EXTERNAL_STORAGE`).
+Instead, data access is strictly sandboxed and user-controlled:
+* **Storage Access Framework (SAF):** The app accesses external files or directories (such as `.json` or `.zip` macro packages) strictly through standard system intents (`ACTION_OPEN_DOCUMENT_TREE`, `ACTION_OPEN_DOCUMENT`).
+Persistent access is maintained entirely locally using secure, user-authorized URI permissions (`takePersistableUriPermission`).
+* **Android Photo Picker:** Media resources required for visual automation triggers are selected securely via the native system Photo Picker, ensuring the app never reads or scans your wider photo library.
+* **App-Scoped Local Storage:** Project assets, logs, and configuration databases are isolated entirely within the application’s private secure directories (`filesDir` / `getExternalFilesDir`), meaning they are entirely inaccessible to other applications.

 ### Location Data & Geofencing (Fine, Coarse, and Background Location)
 Location data is processed strictly in real-time and entirely offline.
 The app accesses location in the background solely to evaluate user-configured geofencing triggers (e.g., executing a macro when entering or leaving a specified geographic area).
 We do not track, map, or retain historical location logs.